johnsengendo/DigitalTwins_part2/README.md

 ## Digital Twin Network simulation.

 The [Digital_Twin](https://github.com/johnsengendo/DigitalTwins_part2/blob/main/Digital_Twin/digital_twin.py) emulates a "digital twin" network that mirrors the traffic patterns observed in a physical twin.
+### Time-Series Prediction with CNN

+Within the predictions folder, different algorithims a tried out to generate predictions one of the promising is a [time_series_cnn_prediction](https://github.com/johnsengendo/DigitalTwins_part2/blob/main/predictions/time_series_cnn_prediction.py) that leverages Convolutional Neural Networks (CNNs) for predicting time-series data, specifically focusing on packet-per-second metrics.
+It preprocesses the data, trains multiple models with different window sizes and forecast horizons, and visualizes the results.
+Key dependencies include `TensorFlow`, `Keras`, and `Scikit-learn`

 ### Overview:
 - **Physical twin data integration**: Traffic data captured from a physical twin is analysed and stored in a CSV file (`predictions_with_bandwidth.csv`).
 This data reflects the trasferred packets/Second in the physical twin.